Sport for development

 Sport is a globally recognised - and increasingly utilised - vehicle to achieve development outcomes in areas such as health, social cohesion, gender equality and disability inclusion.
-The Australian Government strongly supports these outcomes through its targeted sport for development programs in the Asia-Pacific region.
+The Australian Government strongly supports these outcomes through its targeted sport for development programs in the Indo Pacific region.

 Sport is a uniquely effective agent of change because:

-- Participation in quality physical activity significantly reduces the risk of developing Non Communicable Disease (NCDs).
-NCDs such as diabetes have been identified as an urgent health and economic risk across Pacific Island countries, which feature in the world’s top ten countries with the highest rates of obesity (World Bank 2015).
+- Participation in quality physical activity significantly reduces the risk of developing non communicable diseases (NCDs).
+NCDs such as diabetes have been identified as an urgent health and economic risk across Pacific Island countries, which feature in the world's top ten countries with the highest rates of obesity (World Bank 2015).

 - Sport provides governments and public health organisations a mass audience platform to deliver high-impact messaging on other health issues (e.g. HIV/AIDS, tobacco and alcohol).

 - Sport fosters social cohesion through engaging with communities experiencing conflict, and by providing opportunities for disengaged groups within society such as youths.